DISN: Deep Implicit Surface Network for High-quality Single-view 3D Reconstruction

 \section{Introduction}

 Over the recent years, a multitude of single-view 3D reconstruction methods have been proposed where deep learning based methods have specifically achieved promising results.
 To represent 3D shapes, many of these methods utilize either voxels~\cite{Yan2016,Girdhar16b,zhu2017rethinking,marrnet,drcTulsiani17,wu2018,Yang_2018_ECCV,wang2017shapeinpainting} or point clouds~\cite{fan2017point} due to ease of encoding them in a neural network.
 However, such representations are often limited in terms of resolution.
-A few recent methods have explored utilizing explicit surface representations, i.e., polygonal meshes, in a neural network but make the assumption of a fixed topology~\cite{groueix2018,wang2018pixel2mesh, wang20193dn} limiting the flexibility of the approaches.
+A few recent methods ~\cite{groueix2018,wang2018pixel2mesh, wang20193dn} have explored utilizing explicit surface representations in a neural network but make the assumption of a fixed topology, limiting the flexibility of the approaches.
 Moreover, point- and mesh-based methods use Chamfer Distance (CD) and Earth-mover Distance (EMD) as training losses.
-However, these distances provide only approximated metrics for measuring shape similarity.
+However, these distances only provide approximated metrics for measuring shape similarity.
 To address the aforementioned limitations in voxels, point clouds and meshes, in this paper, we study an alternative implicit 3D surface representation, Signed Distance Functions (SDF).